Benin Expedition of 1897: February 1897

 On 12 January 1897, Rear-Admiral Harry Rawson, commander of the Royal Navy forces at the Cape of Good Hope and West Coast of Africa Station, was appointed by the Admiralty to lead a force to invade the Kingdom of Benin and capture the Benin Oba.
-The operation was named the Benin Punitive Expedition.
+The British named the operation the "Benin Punitive Expedition".

 On 9 February 1897, the invasion of the Kingdom of Benin began.
 The British invasion force of about 1,200 Royal Marines, sailors and Niger Coast Protectorate Forces was organised into three columns: the 'Sapoba', 'Gwato' and 'Main' columns.
 Flotillas of warships (including HMS Philomel and Phoebe) and gunboats approached Benin City from the east and west.
 The 'Sapoba' and 'Main' columns reached Benin City after ten days of fighting.
 The 'Gwato' column (under Captain Gallwey) took the same route as that taken by the previous mission and came on the scene of the massacre, finding headless bodies of the victims.

+The capital was captured on 18 February.
+British forces used rockets during the final stage of the advance before the remaining Benin defenders withdrew.
+Ovonramwen remained in the palace until British troops approached closely and a rocket landed within one of the palace courtyards.